 Not exactly a high heel hack, buuut….the best advice we can give you about how to make heels not hurt, is by walking in them properly.
 Knowing how to walk in high heels properly & comfortably, however, isn't as obvious as one might think!

-Here are a 3 steps (heehee) on the best way to walk in heels to maximize comfort and minimize pain:
+Here are 3 steps (pun intended lol) on the best way to walk in heels to maximize comfort and minimize pain:

 A) Walk Heel-Toe

 This may seem silly as mostly everyone walks from heel-toe.
 But if you're known for stomping rather than stepping, then this tip is for you!

 The motion of walking in heels properly is placing your heel down first & then stepping forward to place your toes down.

 It's important to remember that the walking motion in high heels is different from wearing flats.
 When wearing flats, you can go from heel to whatever part of your foot & not lose balance.
 In heels, you have to go heel-toe.
 Or you might fall!

 One hack that might help with walking in stiletto heels is using heel caps.
 These, usually used to help with walking on grass & cobblestones in heels also work for making walking easier.

 Because they not only protect your heel points, but also add more surface area to your heels, hence, making your stiletto, much less..well…stiletto-ey!
 And easier to walk in.